gelliravi/MatTrans/README.md

  ACKNOWLEDGEMENT
 ----------------

- - The thanks are due to the base version developers of the transient stability program available in its native format at: <https://www.ee.iitb.ac.in/~anil/download/Transient_Stability_Programs/>
+ - The thanks are due to the base version developers of the transient stability program that is available in its native format at: <https://www.ee.iitb.ac.in/~anil/download/Transient_Stability_Programs/>

  - The thanks are due to the MATPOWER developers and all the users of MATPOWER community.